chaoss/wg-value/README.md

 ### Propose a metric

-This groups welcomes any metric that provide insight into the value that an open source project can provide to individuals, organizations, communities, and society.
+These groups welcome any metric that provides insight into the value that an open source project can provide to individuals, organizations, communities, and society.
 Specific examples include the value of a project for an Open Source Program Office (OSPO), Developer Relations (DevRel), Influencer Programs (e.g., Microsoft MVP), job security, and global accessibility.

 If you have a metric in mind that **directly links community activity to individual, organizational, communal, or societal impact**, then: